squeek502/named-character-references/README.md

 > This list [of named character references] is static and [will not be expanded or changed in the future](https://github.com/whatwg/html/blob/main/FAQ.md#html-should-add-more-named-character-references).

+The implementation in this repository has also been ported to C++ and used in the [Ladybird browser](https://ladybird.org/) ([initial PR](https://github.com/LadybirdBrowser/ladybird/pull/3011), [follow-up PR](https://github.com/LadybirdBrowser/ladybird/pull/5393))

-I've written an in-depth article about the approach I'm using, plus a comparison to the approaches used by Chrome/Firefox/Safari here:
+I've written an in-depth article about the DAFSA approach being used, plus a comparison to the approaches used by Chrome/Firefox/Safari here:

 - [Slightly better named character reference tokenization than Chrome, Safari, and Firefox](https://www.ryanliptak.com/blog/better-named-character-reference-tokenization/)

-The current implementation in this repository is an evolution of what's described in that article.
+The current implementation is an evolution of what's described in that article.

-## A description of the modified DAFSA
+## A description of the modifications made to the DAFSA

 I'll skip over describing a typical DAFSA (see [the article for a thorough explanation](https://www.ryanliptak.com/blog/better-named-character-reference-tokenization/)) and only talk about the modifications that were made.
 The TL;DR is that lookup tables were added to make the search for the first and second character `O(1)` instead of `O(n)`.